-The higher is the movement rate of the substance, the greater is the value \mathbf{R} of it in the mobile phase.
+The higher is the movement rate of the substance, the greater is the value R of it in the mobile phase.
 The retention index characterizes the time fraction of the presence of the substance or a part of the substance in the mobile phase.
-Then $(1 - \mathbf{R})$ is the time fraction spent by the substance or a part of the substance in the immobile phase.
+Then (1 - R) is the time fraction spent by the substance or a part of the substance in the substance in where C_s , C_m are the molar concentrations of the substance in the immobile and mobile phases respectively; V_s , V_m are the volumes of immobile and mobile phases respectively.